13 Lakes: Production

-James Benning is an American independent filmmaker known for utilising long takes in his films.
+James Benning is an American independent filmmaker known for utilizing long takes in his films.
 Benning's The United States of America (1975) was described by the Criterion Channel as "one of the major works of the structuralist film movement of the 1970s."
-Benning continued to utilise long-duration shots in his minimalist films from the mid-1970s onwards.
-Many of his works focus heavily on landscape.
-His films have been described as an example of slow cinema, a genre of art cinema that is characterised by a style that is minimalist, observational, and with little or no narrative, and emphasis on long takes.

-Scott MacDonald, writing in an essay for the National Film Registry, finds parallels between 13 Lakes and Benning's previous films 11 x 14 (1975) and One Way Boogie Woogie (1976), which both heavily feature landscape of the Midwestern United States.
+Many of Benning's works focus heavily on landscape.
+His films have been described as an example of slow cinema, a genre of art cinema that is characterized by a style that is minimalist, observational, and with little or no narrative, and emphasis on long takes.
+Scott MacDonald, writing in an essay for the National Film Registry, notes Benning's previous films 11 x 14 (1977) and One Way Boogie Woogie (1977) which both prominently incorporate landscape.
 MacDonald regards 13 Lakes as the culmination of Benning's gradually increasing interest in testing the patience of the audience.
-According to Andrew Chan of Slant Magazine, Benning was aiming to replicate the "experience of perceiving," and aimed for 13 Lakes to have a more austere tone than any of his previous films.
+According to Andrew Chan of Slant Magazine, Benning was aiming to replicate the "experience of perceiving", and aimed for 13 Lakes to have a more austere tone than any of his previous films.

-MacDonald believes that Benning specifically chose the thirteen lakes because he held a personal history with each of them.
-For instance, Oneida Lake was chosen due to his frequent visits with friends residing in central New York, and Benning has been known to hold a fondness for both the Salton Sea and the Great Salt Lake.
+MacDonald believes that Benning specifically chose the thirteen lakes because of his personal history with each of them.
+For instance, Oneida Lake was chosen due to his frequent visits with friends residing in central New York, and Benning is fond of both the Salton Sea and the Great Salt Lake.
 Benning purposefully chose to bisect the lakes with the skyline as he considered the sky to add atmosphere and contribute to each lake's uniqueness.
 Nikolaj Lübecker and Daniele Rugo notice a similarity between the title of 13 Lakes and the works of painter and photographer Edward Ruscha—citing Twentysix Gasoline Stations (1963), Thirtyfour Parking Lots (1967) and Nine Swimming Pools and a Broken Glass (1968) as examples.
-13 Lakes was shot on 16 mm film, and, at 132 minutes, it remains Benning's longest film to be shot on said film gauge.
-Benning has since moved to digital film, which allows his works to be of an even longer duration.
+13 Lakes is the longest of Benning's films to be shot on 16 mm.
+Benning has since moved to digital film, which allows his works to be even longer.
 13 Lakes was shot and released alongside another film by Benning entitled Ten Skies.